What are Access Control Systems?

 In this article, we’ll cover access control fundamentals, as well as the many uses for this security technology.

-Let’s research access control by covering the following points:
+Let’s explore access control by covering the following points:

 - Why is Access Control Important?